metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

+- `acpi_index` (Number) If specified, the ACPI index is used to provide network interface device naming, that is stable across changes in PCI addresses assigned to the device.
+This value is required to be unique across all devices and be between 1 and (16*1024-1).
 - `boot_order` (Number) BootOrder is an integer value > 0, used to determine ordering of boot devices.
 Lower values take precedence.
 Each interface or disk that has a boot order must have a unique value.
 Interfaces without a boot order are not tried.
 - `bridge` (Map of String) InterfaceBridge connects to a given network via a linux bridge.
 - `dhcp_options` (Attributes) If specified the network interface will pass additional DHCP options to the VMI (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--devices--watchdog--dhcp_options))